 or if you are allergic to iodine.

-latex, tape, or anesthetic agents (local and general).
+latex, tape, or anesthetic medicines (local and general).

 herbal supplements that you are taking.

-- Your healthcare provider may request a blood test before the procedure to determine
+Your healthcare provider may order a blood test before the procedure to find out how

 What happens during an endovascular coiling?